Chart Color Schemes

 Bulgarra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Bulgarra, as evaluated at the latest Census, consisted of 76.3% houses and 23.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro WA's 81.0% houses and 19.0% other dwellings.
-The level of home ownership in Bulgarra was higher than that of Non-Metro WA at 11.1%, with the rest of dwellings either mortgaged (39.6%) or rented (49.4%).
-The median monthly mortgage repayment in the area was $1,810, below the Non-Metro WA average of $2,000.
-The median weekly rent figure was recorded at $388, compared to Non-Metro WA's $220.
-Nationally, Bulgarra's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+In Bulgarra, as per the latest Census, 76.3% of dwellings were houses with the remaining 23.6% comprising semi-detached homes, apartments, and other types.
+In comparison, Non-Metro WA had 81.0% houses and 19.0% other dwellings.
+Home ownership in Bulgarra stood at 11.1%, with mortgaged properties at 39.6% and rented ones at 49.4%.
+The median monthly mortgage repayment was $1,810, lower than Non-Metro WA's average of $2,000.
+Median weekly rent in Bulgarra was $388, higher than Non-Metro WA's $220.
+Nationally, Bulgarra's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing